 The path forward:

 Decision makers need to address the omnipresent problem of online identity.
 Now more than ever!
 Our society can’t afford to wait until further data breaches and other negative consequences of the current business standards will spark interest of users into new solutions.
+The other options of identity solutions will downgrade human nature as described in my most recent blog-post.

 We should not wait until every last credit card information is available in the darknet!
 Governments and EU grants need to increase their support for open source initiatives and educational efforts in these topics.
-The current budget of 25 million € of the Innovation and Networks Executive Agenc (INEA) only reserves 1 million for public education purposes.
+The current budget of 25 million € of the Innovation and Networks Executive Agency (INEA) only reserves 1 million for public education purposes.

 Edit [22.10.2019]: The European Commission launched the European Blockchain Services Infrastructure (EBSI), which includes SSI as one of the four use-cases.